Getting To the Misehkow:

 You can read about the challenging day we spent on Petawa Creek in this post – just click on the title Up Wabakimi’s Petawa Creek Without A Paddle.

 When we planned the trip we were happy to note that of the 16 km of portages (and therefore, 32 kilometres or so of actual trail walking), only six were in the first nine days, the downriver portion of the trip.
 Given that we started off with about 75 lbs. of food, it meant that by the time we got to the serious portaging (the portage from the Witchwood River to Whiteclay Lake), we would be about 50 pounds lighter.

-For some good info on canoe routes that would get you to the Misehkow from somewhere along the CN tracks from Savant Lake in the west to Armstrong in the east, start with a visit to the wabakimi.org site.
-There are currently three volumes of canoe route maps available.
+For some good info on canoe routes that would get you to the Misehkow from somewhere along the CN tracks from Savant Lake in the west to Armstrong in the east, start with a visit to the Friends of Wabakimi site.
+There are currently four volumes of canoe route maps available.
 Click here for a look at Volume One, which provides the essential route info you would need to get from Armstrong (after a short shuttle) all the way to the Misehkow.
-Volume Two ( here) would be the one you would want for route info on an approach from Savant Lake or a put-in somewhere along Highway 599.
+Volume Two (here) would be the one you would want for route info on an approach from Savant Lake or a put-in somewhere along Highway 599.
 It also has route info on the Misehkow as far up as the Coles Lake area.
 Volume Three (here) provides yet more possible routes to get you from the CN tracks to Wabakimi Lake, after which you’d make use of the Volume One route info to complete the trip to the Misehkow.